 This memory has stayed with me all these years.
 I still think about it from time to time.
 Two collectors who bought a case of product at arguably its peak in value only to come up short on pulling the desired card.
 That’s gotta be disappointing.
 In any case, I’ve wanted this card since then and finally got an example in August 2021, just 13 years later.

-To view the current eBay auctions for the Josh Hamilton 1999 Topps Traded rookie card, click here.
+To see the current eBay auctions for the 1999 Topps Traded Josh Hamilton, click here.

 If interested, here’s Josh Hamilton’s famous 2008 Home Run Derby run: